Backup & Recovery

 cp -r files/ /opt/freedom-mess/data/files/ - Restore config (if needed):

-cp config.toml /opt/freedom-mess/config.toml - Start the server:
+cp config.toml /opt/freedom-mess/config.toml - If the config contains

 sudo systemctl start freedom-mess